UniversalDependencies/docs/_ps/feat/Case.md

 The direct case (tagged as nominative in UD) is the base form of declinable parts of speech.
 It is used for subjects of non-transitive verbs or for transitive verbs is the passive voice.
-For active transitive verbs, it is used also for subjects in non-past tenses, nouns as objects in non-past tenses and for all objects in past tenses.
+Regarding active transitive verbs, it is used for subjects in non-past tenses, nouns as objects in non-past tenses and for all objects in past tenses.
 Morever, it is used with most of adpositions and for nominal parts of nominal predicates or in several other cases like temporal ranges.
 It serves as a lemma.